Luc-Mcgrady/Anki-Search-Stats-Extended/readme.md

 ### Link the cloned repository to Anki's addons folder

+> [!NOTE]
+> This step can be skipped if you have cloned the repo directly into the addon folder.

 Once the repo has been cloned, you can add a symlink from this repo to Anki's addon folder so that the addon will be included next time you start Anki

 For Linux or MacOS: